Reconstruction of Apiate community begins

 He noted that so far, 5 contractors have moved to site and work has begun to restore the lives of the people of Apiate.

-The construction work is being done by Fineness Elevation Limited, Savanna Grande Company Limited, Builders Company Limited, MegaTech Plus Engineering Solutions Limited, MackSams Limited, and Mc Castro Company Limited.
+The contracters are Fineness Elevation Limited, Savanna Grande Company Limited, Builders Company Limited, MegaTech Plus Engineering Solutions Limited, MackSams Limited, and Mc Castro Company Limited.

 The Deputy Minister further instructed that as construction works begin and as a matter of urgency, they should ensure that a good number of security men are seen on site to deter intruders from trooping in and out of the site and also ensure the safety of their workers at the site.